n0rvyn/cursor-rules/FAQ.md

 ### How do I share rules with my team?
 1. **Fork this repository**
 2. **Customize rules for your needs**
+   - Copy templates from the `templates/` directory for common patterns
 3. **Share the installation script:**
    ```bash
    curl -sL https://raw.githubusercontent.com/YOUR_USERNAME/cursor-rules/main/install-cursor-rules.sh | bash